People often ask me, what’s the “secret sauce” behind being consistently successful at attracting wildly motivated clients and raving fans?

 Here’s what you can do to develop this skill:

-1. Commit to asking yourself the following question: How will my ideal client react, how will they feel and what will they think in reaction to what I am about to do right now?
+How will my ideal client react, how will they feel and what will they think in reaction to what I am about to do right now?

 This is the essence of marketing.
 Ultimately it’s a commitment to being of service, knowing that you will be that much more of service when you understand your ideal clients.

-And asking these questions can be a huge eye opener:
+And asking these questions can be a huge eye-opener:

 And what I am talking about is getting as intimate with your tribe as you do with your lover.
-When you know your husband, you know how they are going to react to everything you do.
+When you know your partner, you know how they are going to react to everything you do.
 It might not be conscious, but you know.

 Being able to intimately and consciously know your tribe is one of your biggest business assets.
 Invest in it freely.

-2. Do whatever you can to experience the world through
+2. Do whatever you can to experience the world through their lens.

 Here are a couple of exercises that can help with this: